-Ear infections are more often seen in children than in adults, although untreated infections in adults can be more serious.
-Infection of an adult ear should be carefully diagnosed and monitored by a physician to lower the risks of problems.
+Ear infections are more often seen in children than adults, although untreated infections in adults can be more serious.
+An adult ear infection should be carefully diagnosed and monitored by a physician to lower the risks of problems.
 There are certain factors, which put some people at a higher risk of developing ear infections.
-However, there are effective treatments and preventive measures that can be used to lower the risk of hearing loss complications.
-Below are guidelines about symptoms, causes, and treatment options for ear infections.
+However, you can use effective treatments and preventive measures to lower the risk of hearing loss complications.
+Check out Hearing Group’s guidelines about symptoms, causes, and treatment options for ear infections.

 Signs and Symptoms That Might Point to an Ear Infection